dzianisbohush/cra-with-ssr/README.md

 ![SSR](https://cdn-images-1.medium.com/max/800/1*jJkEQpgZ8waQ5P-W5lhxuQ.png)
 ![CSR](https://cdn-images-1.medium.com/max/800/1*CRiH0hUGoS3aoZaIY4H2yg.png)

 For SSR we have rendered html with links to scripts in browser.
 For CSR case we have only links to scripts.
 It means that user will see some content faster with SSR scenario.
-The initial page load is faster.
+The initial page loading is faster.
 But it is theoretical performance benefit because SSR work speed affects from internet speed of the user making the request, physical location of server and count of users which are trying to access the site.

 ## SEO optimization.